mariorodeghiero/mariorodeghiero-blog/posts/2019-12-12-storybook-with-global-style.md

 ## Install

-In the following examples will be used the "create-react-app", "styled-components" and "storybook".
+In the following examples the "create-react-app", "styled-components" and "storybook" will be used.

 **create-react-app**